vacantu/myAmazon/README.md

 #Supervisor Interface#
 This interface is ben developed.
 A drpartemens table has already be created and it's been used in the Customer interface.
 When finished, i'll be able to generate a list af the sabes by department, along with a total profit, and also, will be able to add new departments.

-Where users can get help with your project
-Who maintains and contributes to the project